 - A number of deaths close together. - A host of other losses as the result of one death.
 For example, a person's spouse of 50+ years dies after a lengthy illness.
-She has no children, finds that her social support network is seriously depleted and that her personal resources are at a low ebb.
+They have no children, finds that their social support network and personal resources are seriously depleted.